-The Company's functional and reporting currency is the Canadian Dollar and major purchases are transacted in Canadian Dollars.
-As of December 31, 2013, the Company funds certain operations, exploration and administrative expenses in Guyana and Barbados on a cash call basis using US Dollar currency converted from its Canadian Dollar bank accounts held in Canada.
-The Company maintains US Dollar bank accounts in Canada, Barbados, Guyana, Guyanese Dollar bank accounts in Guyana, and Australian Dollar bank accounts in Australia.
-The Company is subject to gains and losses from fluctuations in the US Dollar, Guyanese Dollar, and Australian Dollar against the Canadian Dollar.
+The Company's functional and presentation currency is the Canadian Dollar and major purchases are transacted in Canadian Dollars.
+As of December 31, 2014, the Company funds certain operations, exploration and administrative expenses in Guyana, Peru and Barbados on a cash call basis using US Dollar currency, and in Australia using the Australian Dollar currency converted from its Canadian Dollar bank accounts held in Canada.
+The Company maintains US Dollar bank accounts in Canada, Barbados, and Guyana, Australian Dollar bank accounts in Australia and Guyanese Dollar bank accounts in Guyana.
+The Company is subject to gains and losses from fluctuations in the US Dollar, the Guyanese Dollar and the Australian Dollar against the Canadian Dollar.